Our research is editorially independent but we may earn a commission for purchases made through our links.

 Pennsylvania offers a surprising number of romantic destinations for couples who are looking for a tranquil getaway.
 While it’s well-known for its famous Poconos Mountains that have put the state on the map for honeymooners, there are many other options to consider too.
 Whether you want to delve into history together, get active and enjoy outdoor adventure, or get pampered from head to toe at a spa, this list is sure to provide the spark you need to get planning that unforgettable escape.

 Just about everyone has at least heard about the Poconos, Pennsylvania’s most recognized natural feature.
 These picturesque mountains are ideal for enjoying nature, hikes and sleeping under the stars, with lots of places to camp as well as cozy cabins and romantic resorts.
-The couples-only Cove Haven on Lake Wallenpaupack features suites that include a round king-sized bed, indoor pool, log-burning fireplace, sauna and more.
+The couples-only Cove Haven on Lake Wallenpaupack features suites with a round king-sized bed, indoor pool, log-burning fireplace, sauna, and more.
 The Lodge at Woodloch in Hawley is adult-only and hosts luxurious rooms with private verandas for watching the sunrise and enjoying the sounds of the Rock Garden Waterfall.
-It also offers a spa and an aqua garden with co-ed soaking pools that include heated Hydromassage WaterWalls and an outdoor whirlpool.
+It also offers a spa and aqua garden with co-ed soaking pools, including heated Hydromassage WaterWalls and an outdoor whirlpool.

 The Cumberland Valley is known for its picturesque scenery, outdoor adventure, relaxing spas and fabulous dining, located just 90 minutes from Pittsburgh and two hours from Washington DC.
 Bedford, in particular, has been a popular mineral springs wellness destination for many years.
 Enjoy hiking the trails at Shawnee State Park just minutes away and then return to a place like Omni Bedford Springs Resort with its lavish Springs Eternal Spa that offers mineral springs treatments along with five onsite restaurants serving regional cuisine.
 Up the romance factor by choosing a special package that includes sparkling wine and strawberries and a historic walking tour with a keepsake book or a signature spa welcome amenity.